AzureTruck/IoT/README.md

 Modules are kept as a Docker images in the Azure Container Registry.
 Azure IoT Edge Runtime can pull images from here and run modules as Docker container.

+## Devices specification

+There was three Raspberry Pi2 devices used in the Azure Truck project.
+Two of them running Windows 10 IoT Core system and on of them ("Edge device") is running Raspian9.
+For the first two devices there is dedicated Universal Windows Application (UWP) created with IoT extension to provide communication between the app and the device and sensors.
+"Edge" device with IoT Edge runtime has module written in Python.

 ## Project source code

-Azure Truck IoT project source code can be found in this repository [here](https://github.com/AzureTruck/IoT/tree/master/AzureTruckIoT)
+- Azure Truck IoT UWP application source code can be found in this repository [here](https://github.com/AzureTruck/IoT/tree/master/AzureTruckIoT)

+- Python module source code for the "Edge" device can be found in this repository here